NICTA/revrand/README.rst

   functions, polynomial basis functions etc *with basis function parameter learning*.
 - Non-Gaussian likelihoods with Bayesian generalized linear models (GLMs).
-We infer all of the parameters in the GLMs using auto-encoding variational Bayes [4]_, and we approximate the posterior over the weights with a mixture of Gaussians, like [5]_.
+We infer all of the parameters in the GLMs using stochastic variational inference [4]_, and we approximate the posterior over the weights with a mixture of Gaussians, like [5]_.
 - Large scale learning using stochastic gradients (Adam, AdaDelta and more).
 - Scikit Learn compatibility, i.e. usable with `pipelines
   <http://scikit-learn.org/stable/modules/pipeline.html>`_.